tbllamaa/hydromad/README.md

 ## Usage

-This is a basic example which shows you how to solve a common problem:
+This is a basic example of defining a model in hydromad

 ``` r
 library(hydromad)